juliuscc/heos-api/README.md

 A low level Node.js api-wrapper for communicating with heos devices.
 It enables developers to find, connect to, and communicate with Heos Devices.

--   🔎 **Discover devices:** Dead simple discovery of heos devices.
+-   🔎 **Discover devices:** Dead simple discovery of HEOS devices.
 -   🎯 **Send any command:** Send commands with a simple api.
--   🛰 **Event handling:** React to anything that happens to your heos control system, by binding any event to one or more callbacks.
+-   🛰 **Event handling:** React to anything that happens to your HEOS control system, by binding any event to one or more callbacks.

 ## Upgrading from 2.X.X